matteocorti/tmstatus.sh/README.md

 &copy; Matteo Corti, 2018-2023

-A simple script to summarize the Time Machine backup status
+A simple script to summarize the Time Machine backup status.

-The script takes no arguments and shows a summary of status of Time Machine (on macOS)

 Sample output